Vapok/AdventureBackpacks/README.md

   * If using on Dedicated Servers:
     * Configuration Lock and Sync is automatically enabled for configured Admins
       * All Syncable settings will be synced to connected clients, and server configs will be enforced.
-      * Admins can change server configs using a Configuration Management mod.
+      * Admins can change server configs using a Configuration Management mod or adjusting the config file directly on the server.
   * Network Compatibility Enforcement is enabled.
     * This is to prevent data loss on a dedicated server if one client is running the mod, but another client isn't.
 In particular, you could lose your backpacks and everything in them if someone opens a chest and doesn't have the mod.
 ---